1

 1. The program prioritizes the investigation of complaints that have time-sensitive issues, like water outages, electrical outages, or potential evictions.

-2. You will get a system-generated email (if you provided an email address) or letter every other month with the current status of your complaint (ex. open, closed).
+2. You will get a system-generated email (if you provided an email address) or letter every other month with the current status of your complaint (such as open or closed).
 The letter will include the three most recent actions taken on your complaint.
 You may also contact the program for a status update.

-3. Staff review whether your complaint falls under the Mobile Home Park Act or Dispute Resolution and Enforcement Program.
+3. Staff review whether your complaint falls under the Mobile Home Park Act or Mobile Home Park Dispute Resolution and Enforcement Program.

 1. If it doesn’t, staff can’t move forward with your complaint and will refer you to other resources.